triwav/roku-test-automation/README.md

 > sleep(milliseconds: number)

-While doing arbitrary waiting is almost never needed thanks to [`observeField`](#observefield), there might be some use cases for this.
+While doing arbitrary waiting is almost never needed thanks to [`onFieldChangeOnce`](#onFieldChangeOnce), there might be some use cases for this.

 ```ts
 import { utils } from 'roku-test-automation';